observablehq/plot/docs/marks/dot.md

 ```
 :::

-Using a function for **x**, we can instead plot the roughly-linear relationship when fuel efficiency is represented as gallons per 100 miles, similar to the liters per 100 km metric used in countries that have adopted the metric system.
+Using a function for **x**, we can instead plot the roughly-linear relationship when fuel efficiency is represented as gallons per 100 miles.
+(For fans of the metric system, 1 gallon per 100 miles is roughly 2.4 liters per 100 km.)

 :::plot
 ```js